-6.2 Trust employees working by themselves without close or direct supervision are found in a wide range of situations.
-These situations are:-
+6.2 Trust employees working by themselves without close or direct supervision are found in a wide range of roles and situations.
+Examples include but are not limited to:-

-- 6.2.1 People in fixed locations where: - > Only one person works at the premise - > People work separately from others - ➤ People work outside normal working hours; e.g. Domestic staff, Estates, Pharmacy, Pathology and Patient Records Staff. - Staff who are called into work out of normal hours. - 6.2.2 Mobile staff working away from their fixed base: - Midwifes and nurses working in the community - Occupational Therapy staff delivering equipment and making home visits - Staff moving between hospitals and other locations - > Transport Department staff.

-6.2.3 Safe Working Arrangements for Lone working
+- 6.2.1 People in fixed locations where: - > Only one person works at the premise - People work separately from others - People work outside normal working hours; e.g. Domestic staff, Estates, Pharmacy, Pathology and Patient Records Staff. - Staff who are called into work out of normal hours. - 6.2.2 Mobile staff working away from their fixed base: - Midwifes and nurses working in the community - > Occupational Therapy staff delivering equipment and making home visits - Staff moving between hospitals and other locations - Transport Department staff. - 6.2.3 Safe Working Arrangements for Lone working

 Safe working arrangements are to be established within divisions and departments.
 There are no general prohibitions in law on working alone, but sometimes the law stipulates that at least two people must be involved in the work and specifies the safe systems of work to be followed.
 In some cases the law stipulates the standard of supervision to be provided (e.g. for young people undergoing training or work experience), and limits the extent to which people may work on their own.
-The Health and Safety Manager is to be contacted where managers have concerns where such restrictions may apply.
+The Head of Health and Safety is to be contacted where managers have concerns where such restrictions may apply.